 This simple payment method can be hard to budget for if you receive regular snowfall.
 If there are only a few inches of snow on the ground, it may only take a crew an hour or so to plow a parking lot and be on their way.
 But for larger snow accumulation or storms, paying by the hour can be costly.
 Contractors will usually charge for any materials used as well, such as salt or de-icing products.
 For hourly contracts, experience matters.

 - Seasonal (aka Fixed Fee)

 A seasonal contract will cover you for the entire snow season with one flat rate.
 These contracts are usually set for 2-3 years, and the fixed fee makes it easy to budget for.
 These contracts are incredibly beneficial for clients who live in areas that regularly get snow or receive a lot of total snowfall throughout the winter.
 You simply pay one flat rate and you don’t have anything to worry about through the entire snow season.
 This works out well for the client during especially harsh winters, which can balance out with milder winters.

 Some snow removal companies also offer services during the warmer months of the year.
 A Full-Service contract is sort of a Seasonal+ or Premium contract: in addition to all of the snow and ice coverage of a Seasonal contract, the Full-Service contract also provides groundskeeping and landscaping services for year-round coverage.
 This is a great contract for property managers that are looking for one company to handle all of their grounds management and snow removal needs with one contract and one fee.

 If you are looking for professional, dependable snow removal services for your Denver area commercial property, look no further than Snow Management Services.
 For over 25 years our winter risk assessments will make sure that your property receives the care it needs to stay clear and safe even during the roughest winters.
-To see what we can do for you and receive a free quote for your property, give us a call at (303) 750-8867 or contact us online today.
+To see what we can do for your property, give us a call at (303) 750-8867 or contact us online today.